DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/getting-started.md

 *Note: [react](https://www.npmjs.com/package/react) >=16.3.0 and [react-dom](https://www.npmjs.com/package/react) >=16.3.0 are peer dependencies.*

 This package does not contain visual components.
-In the examples below, visual components are rendered using the Material UI package.
+In the examples below, visual components are rendered using the Material-UI package.
 However, you can use any of the following:

-- Material UI
+- Material-UI

   ```
   npm i --save @devexpress/dx-react-grid-material-ui.npm-tag()